 Whilst we were saving for travel I hope that these tips will help expectant parents to save regardless of their goals.
 Whether you want to be a stay at home parent or put down a deposit on your first home before baby arrives.
+Below is the exact strategy we used to save money while pregnant.

 Birth as a Deadline